tkdnbb/node-monorepo/README.md

 ### flow-client

-A client application implementing flow-based functionality.
+A client application implementing functionalities of retrieving graph data from the expressdemo server and visualizing it using the NGraph visualization library.

 ## Getting Started